Candles

 Removing the old wax

-Once the left over wax and any labels are removed, you can be very creative by adding your own design to the jar and make it more decorative and personalised with items such as stickers, glitter or even dry flowers.
+Once the leftover wax and any labels are removed, you can be very creative by adding your design to the jar and making it more decorative and personalised with items such as stickers, glitter or even dry flowers.

-Recycle your jar for a friend or family members birthday or a Christmas present and pop a tea light candle inside for the perfect gift.
+Recycle your jar for a friend’s or family member’s birthday or a Christmas present, and pop a tea light candle inside for the perfect gift.

 Wickbox Candle Subscription